aquasecurity/trivy-checks/avd_docs/kubernetes/network/AVD-KUBE-0001/docs.md

-You should not expose infrastructure to the public internet except where explicitly required
+Opening up ports to allow connections from the public internet is generally to be avoided.
+You should restrict access to IP addresses or ranges that are explicitly required where possible.

 ### Impact
 <!-- Add Impact here -->